FAQ

 If dependencies are not installed, as shown below:

-1. Download the kernel-devel and kernel-headers rpm packages corresponding to the minor kernel version number.
-Besides searching engines or using rpmfind to locate them, you can also check the x86_64/os/packages directory of the corresponding centos version at https://vault.centos.org/ for historical versions of the centos system.
+Download the kernel-devel and kernel-headers RPM installation packages corresponding to the minor version of the kernel.
+Besides searching through search engines or websites like rpmfind, for historical versions of the CentOS system, you can check the x86_64/os/packages directory of the corresponding CentOS version on https://vault.centos.org/ .

 git clone https://github.com/ucloud/toa.git